macmanes-lab/protocols/RNATagSeq_polyA_first.md

   - Pipette out and discard clear solution
   - Wash: Add 200 uL fresh 80% EtOH without removing from magnet and incubate for 30 sec.
 Pipette off and discard the EtOH.
   - Repeat 80% EtOH wash, and let air dry for 3min
-  - Elute DNA by adding 25 uL RNase/DNase free water, transfer to new tube.
+  - Resuspend beads in 25 uL nuclease free water
+  - Place on magnet for 2 minutes, and elute sample from beads, KEEEP supernatant!
+Transfer to new tube.

 **PAUSE POINT**